rodolphe37/my-awesome-custom-alert/README.md

   const ErrorAlert = () => (
     <CustomAlertComponent
       error
-      errorMessage="oh no, something went wrong."
+      // If you dont want custom background color, just remove this line below, the default color will be chosed. customStyleColor="red" // Background value for the modal (ex: HEX, rgba, hsl, gradient, etc...) errorMessage="oh no, something went wrong."
-      // If you dont want button, remove this line below. withButton
+      // If you dont want button, just remove this two lines below. withButton
+      buttonText="No worry, try again!"
     />
   );